 Where can I get help on my study permit application?

 We recommend that you review the information about Initial Study Permit applications our Immigration Application Resources page first.
 You can then try filling out the application on your own and make note of any questions you have.
-Bring those to one of our weekly Study Permit Webinars for New Students in April and May, where you can get more tips and ask your questions to one of our International Student Advisors.
+YI will be hosting regular Study Permit Webinars for new students who have paid their enrolment deposit in April and May.
+Bring your questions to one of these sessions, where you can get more tips and ask your questions to one of our International Student Advisors.

 What are my options if I need urgent processing of my application?